Endicott College: Campus

 The college campus is located on 235 acre oceanfront property on the North Shore of Massachusetts Bay, in an area known as the Gold Coast.
-This area includes two beaches, Tupper Beach and Brindle Beach, frequented by the campus community.

 Endicott's main academic buildings include the Samuel C. Wax Academic Center, Curtis L. Gerrish School of Business & Ginger Judge Science Center, Walter J. Manninen Center for the Arts, Center for Nursing, and Van Loan School of Graduate & Professional Studies.
 The Diane M. Halle Library serves as the main library on campus and also houses additional classrooms and student support services.

 The Callahan Center is the main student activities building on campus and houses the main dining hall, as well as a number of student services.

 The Post Sport Science & Fitness Center was opened in 2009 and is the main center for the School of Sport Science & Fitness Studies.
 The building includes a gymnasium, a field house with an indoor track, workout facilities, aerobics and dance rooms, and classrooms.

 The Manninen Center for the Arts opened in 2009 and houses the School of Visual and Performing Arts.
 The facility includes a number of spaces for performances and exhibitions, including the 250-seat Rose Theater and a 100-seat black box theater.

-The Raymond J. Bourque Ice Arena houses the college's NCAA Division III men’s and women’s ice hockey programs, as well as serve as home to Beverly Youth Hockey, Beverly High School Hockey, and other local sports activities.
+The Raymond J. Bourque Ice Arena houses the college's NCAA Division III men's and women's ice hockey programs, as well as serve as home to Beverly Youth Hockey, Beverly High School Hockey, and other local sports activities.
+Endicott College has an academic site in Boston, 18 instructional locations throughout New England, and international sites in Czech Republic, Spain, and Switzerland.